 Skin Issues Clear Up

-Skin issues are another common symptom of leaky gut.
-Whether it’s eczema, rosacea, dandruff, rashes, or even acne, most skin issues are an outward manifestation of an internal problem in the gut.
-That’s why you will likely see your skin issues subside as you begin healing leaky gut.4
+Whether it’s eczema, rosacea, dandruff, rashes, or even acne, skin issues are another common symptom of leaky gut.
+Most skin issues are an outward manifestation of an internal problem in the gut.
+This can be why you might be seeing your skin issues subside as you begin healing leaky gut.4

 Autoimmune Labs Improve

-Because gut health plays such a critical role in your immune system, healing leaky gut often leads to improvement in your autoimmune lab markers.
-Many patients see their lab results improve, and some even see their antibodies go negative as one of the signs leaky gut is healing.
+If your labs seem to have improved after you started the process of healing your gut, then this could be a sign that its working!
+Healing leaky gut often leads to improvement in your autoimmune lab markers.
+Some patients even see their antibodies go negative as one of the signs leaky gut is healing.

 You Return to Your Optimal Self

 If you are dealing with a leaky gut, you are very likely living with symptoms that affect the quality of your life in some way.
 Those symptoms are the best barometer for the health of your gut.
-A good indication you’re healing leaky gut is when your energy and vitality have returned, you’ve regained mental clarity, your mood has improved, you’ve returned to your ideal weight, and you feel like your best self.
+The biggest way to tell if your leaky gut is healing is when your energy and vitality have returned, you’ve regained mental clarity, your mood has improved, you’ve returned to your ideal weight, and you feel like your best self.

 Healing your gut will move you back down the spectrum and you’ll see improvements in your symptoms of leaky gut along the way.
-However, one you start to see signs your leaky gut is healing, you may have setbacks or incidents that move you back up the spectrum, at which point you’ll need to work your way back down again.
+However, one you start to see signs your leaky gut is healing, you may have setbacks or incidents that move you back up the spectrum.
+If this applies to you, then you’ll need to work your way back down again to healing leaky gut.

 These setbacks might include an accidental gluten exposure, which you can help overcome using these 3 steps to recover after getting glutened.
-Or it could be a larger setback from needing to take antibiotics (which wipe out your good bacteria), or even developing a gut infection while traveling, which may require a more in-depth treatment protocol.
+Or it could be a larger setback from needing to take antibiotics (which wipe out your good bacteria), or even developing a gut infection while traveling.
+These may require a more in-depth treatment protocol.

 Leaky Gut Before and After